 “yes but would appreciate a service that does not automatically lay all the blame with the parent as a starting point”

 “It would be wonderful to be able to be in touch with someone who understands the isolation, pain, feelings of hurt, betrayal, and suicidal thoughts going through my mind constantly.
 The difficulty of expressing and understanding how I feel to be in this position is slowly killing me”

 The first quote highlights the experience of many families seeking support.
 The parent/carers are often the ones who are blamed for the child’s behaviour and the child is seen as a product of bad parenting.

 Often it is very difficult to make a clear cut distinction of where the abuse started or who is abusing who.

 This leads to stigma and shame and is unhelpful if we want families to come forward and seek support.
 Parent/carers are often isolated from extended family due to the abuse and have no one to offer support.

-Some no one to turn to and the feelings described in the second quote can be very real for many.
+Some families have no one to turn to and the feelings described in the second quote can be very real for many.

 This can affect the child’s understanding of what a loving relationship should look like and can have a huge impact on the parenting ability of the survivor of the domestic abuse.
 Parents are often helpless with how to cope with the abuse from their child.
 As difficult as it may be to leave an perpetrating partner, this is very often not an option with a child.

 The lack of empathy and understanding often faced by parent/carers compounds the feelings of isolation and shame.

 The damaging effects of domestic abuse on the families involved has been well documented by many studies.
 If we can work with the child earlier, we can help prevent them from going on to become victims or perpetrators.

 There is evidence to suggest that children who witness domestic abuse have difficulty in forming relationships into adulthood due to their increased propensity to violence and anti-social behaviour.